 To validate these mappings, we conduct a human annotation study comparing activation-based labels with human interpretations of the features, derived from top activating tokens and Neuronpedia explanations.
 We sample an equal number of features that activate on a single harm category and those that activate on multiple categories, along with a matched number of randomly selected features.
 Annotators are shown the feature explanation and top activating samples, and are asked to select all applicable harm categories or choose ``None''.
 Annotation details are provided in Appendix Section ``Human Study''.

 We employ three annotators and assign a final label based on majority agreement (i.e., at least two annotators concur).
 When compared to activation-based labels, we observe an accuracy of 13.42\%.
-Upon manual inspection, we note that several features labeled ``None'' by annotators in fact activate broadly across all harm types.
 We hypothesize that increasing the dimensionality of the SAE may yield more fine-grained and disentangled features, thereby improving alignment with human intuition.

 We hope that such mappings can inform more fine-grained steering of model behavior, and that similar mappings can be constructed for other models as well.
 A more comprehensive investigation along these lines is left to future work.